What is Non-Stacked Uninsured Motorist Coverage? Explained Simply

 Key Features of Non Stacked Uninsured Motorist Coverage:

-• Cost-Effective: Non stacked coverage typically comes at a lower premium, making it an attractive option for drivers looking to save on insurance costs.
+• Cost-Effective: Non stacked coverage is often less expensive than stacked coverage, making it an attractive option for budget-conscious drivers.

 Key Differences Between Stacked and Non Stacked Uninsured Motorist Coverage